Jack Solaris. Permaculture Practise and Design, Urban Farming and Sustainability.

 Seasoned gardeners will already know that tomatoes can really suffer from pests.
 Organic gardeners and those who do not want to resort to chemical pesticides will often be left scratching their heads as to what to do.

 Well look no further, because this is a brilliantly simple method that will reduce the risk of pests for your tomatoes.
-Tomatoes’ growth can suffer due to root nematodes.
-They are a very common form of tiny worm that lives in the soil.
+Tomatoes’ growth can suffer due to root nematodes, a very common form of tiny worm that lives in the soil.
 These cause root knots, which restrict the nutrients getting to your tomatoes.

 To combat this, plant marigolds in lines around your tomato beds.
 You can do this in blocks of flowers or in lines around the beds border.
-Scientific research has shown that marigolds will help to keep these pests away.
-This will allow your tomatoes to grow and give you the best harvest they can!
+Scientific research has shown that marigolds will help to keep pests away.
+This will allow your tomatoes to grow and give you the best harvest possible!

 The other obvious advantage of this approach is that the marigolds really do look lovely and will add a gorgeous splash of yellow to your beds.

-Planting Tomatoes With Dwarf Beans to Boost Soil and Get a Double Crop to Harvest
+Planting Tomatoes With Dwarf Beans to Boost Soil Nutrients and Get a Double Crop

 This is a very cunning combination that will allow you to get a double harvest of tasty crops from the same space.